MM1026-DS/West_bengal_election_2021/README.md

 # West_bengal_election_2021
-Every data have a hidden patteren and we need to understan the data and make it useful with for the future ,Currently in this issue it is a Hackthon challenge provided by the polestar the main theme is to not only understand the data but also provide something useful I selected the theme of Election
+Every data have a hidden patteren and we need to understan the data and make it useful with for the future ,Currently in this issue it is a Hackthon challenge provided by the polestar the main theme is to not only understand the data but also provide something useful I selected the Theme of  Innovation and Election

 Below graph is showing the first gernal election in India in 1951-52